scalar-labs/scalardb-samples/scalardb-graphql-sample/README.md

 ## Build the client application

-With the GraphQL server running, you can now build the client application that will communicate with the GraphQL endpoint.
+With the ScalarDB GraphQL Server running, you can now build the client application that will communicate with the GraphQL endpoint.

 To download and install the dependencies for the client application, run the following command: